Context-free grammar: Derivations and syntax trees

 If a string in the language of the grammar has more than one parsing tree, then the grammar is said to be an ambiguous grammar.
 Such grammars are usually hard to parse because the parser cannot always decide which grammar rule it has to apply.
 Usually, ambiguity is a feature of the grammar, not the language, and an unambiguous grammar can be found that generates the same context-free language.
 However, there are certain languages that can only be generated by ambiguous grammars; such languages are called inherently ambiguous languages.

-Example: Algebraic expressions

-Here is a context-free grammar for syntactically correct infix algebraic expressions in the variables x, y and z: